 Packaging and labelling requirements are in line with the amended Code for Human Medicines Directive (see section 17, Medicines Act).
-The requirements are enforced by the Federal Institute.
+In addition, the Minister has recently published new regulations concerning SmPCs, package leaflets and labelling of the primary package as well as of blisters.
+The requirements are monitored by the Federal Institute.